Hit and Run Toronto

 - Don’t plead guilty and don’t pay your ticket;

-- Get legal advice and hire a reliable hit-and-run lawyer or paralegal.
+- Get legal advice and hire a reliable Toronto lawyer for hit and run or paralegal.

-If you want to do it by yourself – not a good idea!
+If you want to fight Toronto hit and run charge by yourself – not a good idea!
 Why?

 Because: